 Table of Contents

 Stress during salary negotiation can be triggered by various factors.
-Some of these include lack of negotiation skills and fear of conflict and losing the job opportunity.
+Some of these include a lack of negotiation skills and fear of conflict and losing the job opportunity.
 While these are valid reasons for distress, these can make you a less effective negotiator, diminishing your probability of getting an optimal offer.
 As a matter of fact, a study revealed that stressed negotiators reach lower quality deals in comparison to the calm ones.
 In this article, we will talk about some tactics you can do to mitigate stress at the negotiation table.

 1) Set realistic salary goals and expectations

 Employers generally offer employees a 3% to 5% salary increase on average.
 On the other hand, professionals who find a new job externally get an average salary increase of 10% to 20%.
 The 7% to 15% difference makes it a more viable option for most professionals to change jobs.
 However, this can make it tempting for some candidates to set unrealistic salary standards in the hope of maximizing their earning potential.
 Although this may sound rational, delusive salary goals can result in unmet expectations and disappointment.
 These can create unnecessary stress.